ousia/iRaccoonShow/README.md

 1. Each time the mouse is clicked, presentation advances to next slide and the transition time is recorded to a text file (named such as `presentation-times.txt`).

 1. When the last slide is reached and the mouse is clicked, presentation leaves full screen and audio recording is stopped.
-It takes 2.5 seconds extra to avoid problems with the Flash generation.
+It takes half a second extra to avoid problems with the Flash generation.

 With `recslides`, you obtain both the recorded sound and transition times from each slide in presentation.
 This means you have two key features: